mineichen/minfac/examples/distributed_web/PluginBasedArchitecture.md

 Following this advice, folders should be named after domain functionality like /cart/add rather than technical descriptions like /persister/cart.
 Plugin based architecture takes this approach one step further and introduces a dedicated plugin project per feature group.
 If these projects are integrated as dynamic libraries, features and platform can be released independently as long as everything is built with the same RUSTC version ([Rust does not have a stable ABI](https://people.gnome.org/~federico/blog/rust-stable-abi.html)).
 Beside features, cross cutting concerns like database access, http-routes, logging or running background tasks could be implemented as reusable plugins too.

-Using a plugin architecture,
+Using a plugin architecture...
- - Reduces coupling of features to the infrastructure.
-Files which e.g. know about all http routes or all database migrations violate the [open closed principle](https://de.wikipedia.org/wiki/Open-Closed-Prinzip)
+ - helps decoupling features from the infrastructure.
+Files which e.g. know about all http routes or all database migrations violate the [open closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle)
  - allows extensions to be installed on demand to safe space for unused functionality or to protect licensed features
  - makes a rebuild of the entire executable obsolete.
 This results in significantly faster compile times.
 See experiment bellow.
  - allows sharing infallible interfaces.
 In contrast, microservices usually communicate over a network which adds performance overhead and forces callers to handle potential communicaion errors and therefore increases the overall complexity.